Debt ceiling: 3 ways your finances could be affected

 On Thursday, the federal government reached the debt limit of $31.4 trillion, prompting U.S. Treasury Secretary Janet Yellen to invoke "extraordinary measures" that will allow the country to avoid an unprecedented default for at least the next few months.

-Because U.S. debt is considered the bedrock of the global financial system — in part due to its stability — a default could undermine economies across the world.
+Because U.S. debt is considered the bedrock of the global financial system — party due to its stability — a default could undermine economies worldwide.
 At home, many Americans would likely see a decline in their wealth as the stock market recoiled, bringing down the value of their 401(k) plans.
 Social Security beneficiaries and others dependent on government programs might not get their monthly checks.

 "Not raising the debt ceiling can have significant consequences on the economy and on us," Jill Schlesinger, CBS News business analyst, said on CBS Mornings.
 "We could see things like delaying Social Security checks.
 Maybe you won't get your tax refund on time."